top of page

 March 2025 - Eight Bears: Mythic Past and Imperiled Future by Gloria Dickie; confirmed

-June 2025 - Streams of Consequence: Dispatches from the Conservation Wolrd by Lorne Fitch; tentative
+June 2025 - Streams of Consequence: Dispatches from the Conservation World by Lorne Fitch; confirmed

 August 2025 - American Wolf: A True Story of Survival and Obsession in the West by Nate Blakeslee; confirmed